 - iMac models from autumn 2015 or later

 - Mac Pro models from 2013 or later

-However, you should remember that just because your Mac can run Monterey doesn't mean that you will get all the features.
+However, just because your Mac can run Monterey doesn't mean that you will get all the features.
+There are some features that require an M1-powered Mac, for example.
 Read: Which Monterey features run on my Mac to find out which Monterey features your Mac supports.

-We run through all the Macs that are compatibile with Monterey here: macOS Monterey compatibility.
+We run through all the Macs that are compatible with Monterey here: macOS Monterey compatibility.

 New features in macOS Monterey

-Apple has promised that macOS Monterey is full of useful new features that will help us focus on the task in hand, share experiences with our friends and families, seamlessly use iPads and Macs together, and, as usual, a wide selection of privacy features.
+Apple has indicated that macOS Monterey will be full of useful new features that will help us focus on the task in hand, share experiences with our friends and families, seamlessly use iPads and Macs together, and, as usual, a wide selection of privacy features.
 We'll detail some of these confirmed features below.
 As we hear of new features we'll be adding them too.